 I couldn't find your email address.

-I already received the registration notification.
+I received the registration notification.
 I want to change my password.

 A reset link has been sent to your email.

-After uploading the Plugin, there were numerous errors.
-The one downloaded after paying 9.9.
+The plugin caused numerous errors after upload, the one downloaded after paying 9.9.
 You can contact me via email.

-Method 1: Deactivate all Plugins and test if it's a Plugin conflict.
+Method 1: Deactivate all plugins and test for plugin conflicts.

 Tried it, didn't work.
-Using the official open-source one doesn't work either.
+Using the official open-source version doesn't work either.

 Can I get a refund?

-It works in our own tests.
-If it doesn't work on your website, it might be an issue with your website itself.
+We tested it and it works.
+The issue might be with your website itself.
 Refunds are not supported.